We are deprecating the API versions namely API v2 and v2.5, to make way for the more usable and maintainable API v3.

 file parameter and set it to

-xliff (note that getting XLIFF files through the API is supported only on the Enterprise plan):
+xliff (note that getting XLIFF files through the API is supported only on the Premium plan and up):

 Create or update the translations for a specified language.
 Either the translation is JSON encoded or the request has multipart/form-encode as content type and the file is attached.
 If you're using JSON, the JSON data must be a dictionary with the key being the word "content" and the value being the content of the file.

 To upload translations from an XLIFF file (note that uploading through the API is supported only on the Premium plan and up) and the source file should not be in XLIFF file format: